mathmotta/gre-todo/README.md

 ## Challenges

 Although I sometimes work with maven projects, the majority of my projects use gradle - which has lots of common characteristics, but I had to learn how to deal with Maven sometimes.

+Since I never worked with VueJS before, I took the opportunity to learn a bit more about the framework.
+Although I have a bit of experience with React and Vue is a bit simillar, it is different enough to have its own challenges when learning it!

 ## External Resources